 Create a Project

 The next thing you have to do is make a new folder in some specific path within your system for keeping your Laravel projects.
-Move to that location where the directory is created.
+Move to the location where the directory is created.
 For installing the Laravel, the following command you have to type:

 composer create-project laravel/laravel - prefer -dist